Master of Science in Finance

-The nine units of required coursework for the investment management concentration are appropriate for students who are planning careers as security analysts, portfolio managers and investment advisors.
+The nine units of required coursework for the investment management concentration are appropriate for students who are planning careers as security analysts, portfolio managers, and investment advisors.
 Building on the principles acquired in the core investments course, work in portfolio management and derivatives exposes them to the most advanced technologies of the field.
 Students can also choose between technical market analysis and fundamental analysis as you begin to refine your approach to security valuation.

 One of the following:

-Take three courses (9 units) of 300- or 400-level FI/ECON prefix courses.
+Take three courses (9 units) of 300- or 400-level FI or ECON prefix courses.

 Recommended elective courses: